knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

 Perfect!
 This is the exact array we were building by hand, so remove that along with the ``var_dump`` statement.
 When we refresh, our page is back!
-The JSON string is ready from the file and then converted into a PHP array.
+The JSON string is read from the file and then converted into a PHP array.
 Our code is ready to iterate over each pet in that array and print out its information by using each pet's keys.
 This works because the information in the JSON file exactly matches the PHP array we had before.